 Evidently, concerns over consanguinity never plagued his ancestors.
 Therefore, tradition maintains that Fere's family tree held precious few branches yet bore an inordinate crop of nuts.
-While this remains to be proven, several early records claim that his uncle Filbertus Demens claimed to be legitimate heir of Caligula many years after the latter's death.
+While it remains to be proven, several early records state that his uncle Filbertus Demens claimed to be legitimate heir of Caligula many years after the latter's death.

 Baptismal records would certainly be helpful in pinning down the correct dates for his life, but part-time Verus scholar Franz Bibfeldt